julianlam/feps/fep/fe34/fep-fe34.md

 - Public keys and verification methods have `owner` and `controller` properties.
 - Other kinds of objects might have an `attributedTo` property, which describes the actor to which the object is attributed.
 This actor is considered to be the owner of the object.

+In some cases ownership might be implicit.
+Examples:

+- Inbox and outbox collections are expected to be owned by the actor to which they are attached.
+- A `replies` collection is owned by the actor to which the post is attributed.
+- All pages of a collection are expected to be owned by the same actor.

 The owner of an object MUST be an actor.

 Identifier of an object and identifier of its owner MUST have the same origin.